dan-nha/dgtd/README.md

 ﻿## Description
 This code is a one-dimensional discontinuous Galerkin time-domain code -- a discontinuous finite element method in time domain -- modelled after Hesthaven and Warburton \cite hesthaven2008nodal.
-The code differs from the given Matlab code in a way that it is more flexible in the way we can apply different solution schemes to individual finite elements by changing the parameters.
+The code differs from the given Matlab code in the way that it offers an region based assignment of solution scheme parameters.

 The code is applied to a mesh of a given 1D structure.
 The mesh needs to be in the current mesh format given by [Gmsh](https://gmsh.info/).